Jamesoc23/portfolio/README.md

 # portfolio
-My personal portfolio
+James OConnors portfolio

-## Testing first commit
+## Serverless portfolio
-Way to go
+This portfolio is 100% serverless